Sharp Schoenberg type inequalities and the de Bruin--Sharma problem: Acknowledgments

 \section{Acknowledgments}

-The author is deeply grateful to Prof.~Minghua Lin and Jiachen Shi for numerous insightful discussions and valuable suggestions, which greatly improved the presentation of this paper.
-The author would also like to thank Shengtong Zhang for his helpful remarks on the results.
+The second author was supported by Young Elite Scientists Sponsorship Program for PhD Students (China Association for Science and Technology) and the Fundamental Research Funds for the Central Universities at Xi'an Jiaotong University (Grant No. xzy022024045).
+The authors are grateful to Prof.~Minghua Lin and Jiachen Shi for numerous insightful discussions and valuable suggestions, which greatly improved the presentation of this paper.
+The authors are also thankful to Zehao Zhang for providing an elegant proof of Lemma~\ref{lem:real2} via a completing-the-square argument.
+Finally, the authors would like to thank Shengtong Zhang for his helpful remarks on the results.